cedarbaum/GraphQlMtaApiBackend/README.md

 This is a fully serverless GraphQL backend for interacting with the NYC [MTA API](https://api.mta.info/).
 It runs in AWS and is deployed using CDK.

-This is the backend for [closingdoors.nyc](https://github.com/cedarbaum/closingdoors.nyc).
+This was previously the backend for [closingdoors.nyc](https://github.com/cedarbaum/closingdoors.nyc).

 # Components